TheOldPresbyope/moode-radio-utils/README.md

 # Tools to save and load user-defined radio stations in moOde

 The files in this repo are intended to aid users of recent vintage [moOde](http://moodeaudio.org) audio players in saving (e.g., exporting) and loading (e.g., importing) their user-defined radio stations in bulk.

+v2.0 - Tested with moOde 6.7.1.
+Should work with moOde 6.6.0 and 6.7.0 as well.
+Should continue to work with later releases until there is another change in the moOde database schema for the cfg_radio table or the locations of the various radio directory files.
+Not compatible with prior releases of moOde or with myfiles.tar.gz files created using v1.0.

-They have been tested in moOde 5.3.1 (Raspbian Stretch) and moOde 6.0.0 (Raspbian Buster), which means they are known to work in Python 3.5.3 and above.
+v1.0 - Deprecated.
+Tested in moOde 5.3.1 (Raspbian Stretch) and moOde 6.0.0 (Raspbian Buster).
+Should work with moOde releases up to 6.5.2.
+Not compatible with later releases nor with myfiles.tar.gz files created with v2.0.

 Possible use-cases include transferring the stations
 * into a freshly installed moOde player
-* between moOde players running the same or different moOde releases
+* between moOde players running the same or different, compatible moOde releases
 * between moOde users

 Existing user-defined stations on the destination player are left untouched and stations to be loaded which match existing ones in name are skipped.